 Keep in mind that if you sell plants as a business, then you would need to consult your business insurance for filing claims and getting replacements, not your personal homeowners policy.

 Why Your Deductible Matters

-Most common deductibles on a homeowners insurance policy are between $500 and $1,000.
+The most common deductibles on a homeowners insurance policy are between $500 and $1,000.
 The average cost of tree removal can vary between $150 - $1,500 per tree.
 If it only costs $350 to remove the tree, then filing a claim would not be in your best interest.
-Some home insurance policies have a $0 deductible specifically for the removal of fallen trees, so you may be in luck.
+Some home insurance policies have a $0 deductible specifically for the removal of fallen trees.
 Read your policy.